stevendargaville/PFLARE/README.md

 If PETSc has been configured with GPU support then PCPFLAREINV and PCAIR support GPUs.
 We recommend configuring PETSc with Kokkos and always specifying the matrix/vector types as Kokkos as this works across different GPU hardware (Nvidia, AMD, Intel).
 PFLARE also contains Kokkos routines to speed-up the setup/solve on GPUs.

-For example, if we don't specify the matrix/vector types in the 1D advection problem ``tests/adv_1d`` it will run on the CPU.
-If we solve on the CPU with a 30th order GMRES polynomial applied matrix-free:
+By default the tests run on the CPU unless the matrix/vector types are specified as those compatible with GPUs.
+For example, the following arguments specify that the 1D advection problem ``tests/adv_1d`` will use a 30th order GMRES polynomial applied matrix-free to solve on the CPU:

 ``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30``

 To run on GPUs, we set the matrix/vector types as Kokkos, which can be easily set through command line arguments.
 Our tests use either ``-mat_type`` and ``-vec_type``, or if set by a DM directly use ``-dm_mat_type`` and ``-dm_vec_type``.

-For example, running on GPUs with KOKKOS:
+For example, running the same problem on a single GPU with KOKKOS:

 ``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijkokkos -vec_type kokkos``